elastic/integrations/CONTRIBUTING.md

 #### Testing

-The `elastic-package` provides different types of test runners.
+`elastic-package` provides different types of test runners.
 Review [howto](https://github.com/elastic/elastic-package/tree/master/docs/howto) guides to find the best option for testing packages.

 The `test` subcommand requires a reference to the live Elastic stack.
 Service endpoints can be defined via environment variables.